Building for the Future

 Leadership in Energy and Environmental Design (LEED) is an assessment system recognized as the international mark of excellence for sustainable buildings in more than 150 countries.
 LEED works well because it recognizes that sustainability must be at the heart of every building – in design, construction and operation.

-At Beaudoin Canada, two of the Team members are LEED PA, Martin Beaudoin, Engineer and Vice President, and Julien T.-Lessard, Engineer and Deputy Director General.
+At Beaudoin Canada, two of the Team members are LEED PA, Martin Beaudoin, Engineer and Vice President, and Julien T.-Lessard, Engineer and Director General.
 As a LEED AP, Martin and Julien have the knowledge and skills to participate in the design, construction and operation of sustainable buildings.
 By having this certification, they can participate in the process of design and registration of a project subject to LEED certification.

 To obtain this title, the Canada Green Building Council (CAGBC) offers a preparatory course for candidates or can take the exam directly.
 In his case, Martin attended a preparatory course at the Construction Association of Quebec Outaouais (ACQ Outaouais) given by RG Integration and Associates Inc., a firm certified for LEED exam training.